Python Programming Tutorial

 A for loop is perfect for iterating over a sequence of items, such as a list or a string.
 Each item in the sequence is processed one at a time.

-for number in numbers:
+for fruit in fruits:

 Python While Loop